Trivadis/plsql-and-sql-coding-guidelines/README.md

 ## Introduction

 Trivadis published their guidelines for PL/SQL &amp; SQL in 2009 in the context of the DOAG conference in Nuremberg.
 Since then these guidelines have been continuously extended and improved.
 Now they are managed as a set of markdown files.
-This makes the the guidelines more adaptable for individual application needs and simplifies the continous improvement.
+This makes the guidelines more adaptable for individual application needs and simplifies the continous improvement.

 ## HTML format